 Nominations may be submitted at any time.
 Nominations received after the deadline will be considered for the following year.

-A selection committee representing the Ministry of Education, the Ministry of Citizenship and Immigration and community organizations reviews the nominations and selects each year's recipients.
+A selection committee representing the Ministry of Education, the Ministry of Citizenship, Immigration and International Trade and community organizations reviews the nominations and selects each year's recipients.